 - Numerous private citizens and companies

-Today, the Conservancy's work on the St. Louis River is focused largely on its headwaters within the Sand Lake/Seven Beavers landscape.
-The Conservancy owns and manages more than 6,000 acres and is working with partners to protect and restore more of the region's lowland conifers and sensitive aquatic communities.
+Today, TNC's work on the St. Louis River is focused largely on its headwaters within the Sand Lake/Seven Beavers landscape.
+TNC owns and manages more than 6,000 acres and is working with partners to protect and restore more of the region's lowland conifers and sensitive aquatic communities.